Gradient Based Clustering: Introduction

 A similar approach is used in the robotics community, in the context of coverage control problems, e.g. \cite{cortes}, \cite{Schwager09agradient}.
 However, the focus of their work is on continuous time gradient flow, designed for robot motion in a an environment that is typically an infinite set.
 Additionally, the authors in \cite{cortes} propose a family of discrete time algorithms, that converge to sets of centroidal Voronoi partitions, if the cost is squared Euclidean distance.
 On the other hand, our work focuses on a discrete time gradient algorithm, designed for clustering a finite set of points.
 We explicitly characterize the conditions under which the method converges, and extend the notion of distance to other metrics, beyond the Euclidean distance.

 \textbf{Paper organization}.
 The remainder of the paper is organized as follows.
 Section \ref{sec:problem} formally defines the clustering problem.
 Section \ref{sec:method} describes the proposed method.
 Section \ref{sec:analysis} presents the main results.
 Section \ref{sec:fixed_pt} presents an analysis of the fixed points the algorithm converges to.
 Section \ref{sec:num} presents numerical experiments, and Section \ref{sec:conclusion} concludes the paper.
-Appendix \ref{app:one} contains proofs of the main lemma's.
-Appendix \ref{app:A} contains proofs of some technical results used throughout the paper.
-The notation used throughout the paper is introduced in the next paragraph.
+The appendix contains proofs of some technical results used throughout the paper.

 \textbf{Notation}. $\R$ denotes the set of real numbers, while $\R^d$ denotes the corresponding $d$-dimensional vector space.
 More generally, for a vector space $V$, we denote by $V^K$ its $K$-dimensional extension. $\R_+$ denotes the set of non-negative real numbers.
-We denote by $\N$ the set of non-negative integers. $\| \cdot \|: \mathbb{R}^d \mapsto \mathbb{R}_+$ represents the standard Euclidean norm, while $\langle \cdot, \cdot \rangle: \R^d \times \R^d \mapsto \R$ denotes the inner product. $\nabla$ denotes the gradient operator, i.e. $\nabla_x f(x,y)$ denotes the gradient of the cost $f$ with respect to variable $x$. $[N]$ denotes the set of integers up to and including $N$, i.e., $[N] = \{1,\ldots,N\}$.
+We denote by $\N$ the set of non-negative integers. $\| \cdot \|: \mathbb{R}^d \mapsto \mathbb{R}_+$ represents the standard Euclidean norm, while $\langle \cdot, \cdot \rangle: \R^d \times \R^d \mapsto \R$ denotes the inner product. $\nabla$ denotes the gradient operator, i.e., $\nabla_x f(x,y)$ denotes the gradient of the cost $f$ with respect to variable $x$. $[N]$ denotes the set of integers up to and including $N$, i.e., $[N] = \{1,\ldots,N\}$.
 In the algorithm description and throughout the analysis we use subscript to denote the iteration counter, while the value in the parenthesis corresponds to the particular center/cluster.
 In other words, $x_t(i)$ stands for the $i$-th cluster center at iteration $t$.
-Same holds for clusters, i.e. $C_t(i)$ denotes the $i$-th cluster at iteration $t$, corresponding to the subset of the data points assigned to cluster $i$, at iteration $t$.
+Same holds for clusters, i.e., $C_t(i)$ denotes the $i$-th cluster at iteration $t$, corresponding to the subset of the data points assigned to cluster $i$, at iteration $t$.